 -

 A national public drug plan would save us money.
-We pay the second highest price for pharmaceutical medicines in the world, trailing only the United States.
+We pay the second highest price for pharmaceuticals in the world, trailing only the United States.
 The federal government, provinces, territories, and hospitals all negotiate separately with pharmaceutical companies for the price of medicines, resulting in $7.3 billion in squandered health care dollars each year.
-This is not to mention the downstream costs resulting from inadequate access and cost-related nonadherence to necessary prescription medicines:Â Pharmacare could save our health care systems $1,488 per patient per year by preventing unnecessary hospitalizations.
+We would see a projected yearly savings of $9 billion for employers and $7.1 billion for households.
+By signing on to the national Pharmacare plan, Alberta stands to receive $792.9 million in federal funding over the next four years.

 -

-A national public drug plan would save lives. Â Hundreds of Canadians suffer a premature death every year because of barriers to accessing their medications, while thousands more experience avoidable health deterioration as a result.
-An estimated 420 working-aged Canadians with diabetes die each year because they don't have adequate access to their medications.
+A national public drug plan would save lives. Â Thousands of Canadians suffer a premature death every year because of barriers to accessing their medications, while hundreds of thousands more experience avoidable health deterioration as a result.Â

 Almost 1 in 4 people in Canada report skipping or splitting their prescriptions due to high costs.
 A national Pharmacare program would ensure that every Canadian had access to the life-saving drugs they need.